pgruetter/sdl-docs/docs/getting-started/select-columns.md

 Since Spark tries to parse a CSV-File with a JSON-Parser, it is unable to properly read the data.
 However, it generates a column named *_corrupt_record* describing what went wrong.
 After that, the query fails, because it only finds that column with error messages instead of the actual data.

+## Define select-airport-cols action with column whitelist

+Actually, there is an even simpler way to select only a subset of the columns of a dataObject.
+The CopyAction has a option called columnWhitelist which allows you to do just that.
+So we can simplify our action by replacing it with the following code:

+      select-airport-cols {
+        type = CopyAction
+        inputId = stg-airports
+        outputId = int-airports
+        columnWhitelist=["ident", "name", "latitude_deg", "longitude_deg"]
+        metadata {
+          feed = compute
+        }
+      }

+There are numerous other options available, which you can view in the [API Docs](http://smartdatalake.ch/docs/site/scaladocs/io/smartdatalake/workflow/action/CopyAction.html).

+## Try out approach 2

+Run the same docker command again to make sure that the results are the same.

 In the next step, we will join our data together.